pellepelster/solidblocks/doc/content/development/_index.md

 ### Docker Artifacts

-To pass docker artifacts between build steps without accidentally releasing an untested docker image, freshly built images are tagged with a `-rc` postfix in the tag, e.g. `ghcr.io/pellepelster/solidblocks-rds-postgresql:${VERSION}-rc` and retagged during the release process after all tests are run to `ghcr.io/pellepelster/solidblocks-rds-postgresql:${VERSION}`
+To pass docker artifacts between build steps without accidentally releasing an untested docker image, freshly built and not yet tested images are tagged with a `-rc` postfix in the tag, e.g. `ghcr.io/pellepelster/solidblocks-rds-postgresql:${VERSION}-rc` and re-tagged during the release process after all tests are run to `ghcr.io/pellepelster/solidblocks-rds-postgresql:${VERSION}`

 ## Tests

 Especially the infrastructure heavy components of Solidblocks rely on downloading released code from Github releases.
-To be able to mimic this behaviour during integration tests all code using released code from Github should provide the ability to override the release server to allow for injecting code during integration tests:
+To be able to mimic this behaviour during integration tests, all code using released code from Github should provide the ability to override the release server to allow for injecting of development code during integration tests:

 ```shell
 curl -v -L "${SOLIDBLOCKS_BASE_URL:-https://github.com}/pellepelster/[...]"
 ```

 For code where it is not feasible to inject a local webserver (e.g. code running on a cloud provider in cloud-init) AWS S3 is used as a webserver because it is easily scriptable.

 ## Secrets

-For cloud provider specific integration tests credentials are needed, that are either used from environment variables, or if not set pulled from a local [pass](https://www.passwordstore.org/)-based password store.
+For cloud provider specific integration tests credentials are needed, that are either taken from environment variables, or if not set pulled from a local [pass](https://www.passwordstore.org/)-based password store.

 ### AWS